Jinsei Shinzaki: All Japan Pro Wrestling (1998–2002)

-Second return to Michinoku Pro (2002–present)
+Second return to Michinoku Pro (since 2002)

 Shinzaki has been the president of Michinoku Pro Wrestling company since 2003 as a result of Sasuke dedicating more of his time to his political career as a member of the Iwate Prefectural (state) Assembly.

 Shinzaki is also the co-founder of the joshi promotion Sendai Girls' Pro Wrestling along with joshi wrestler Meiko Satomura.

 On April 15, 2011, Shinzaki returned to the United States to wrestle for Chikara in the 2011 King of Trios tournament, where he would represent Michinoku Pro with Dick Togo and the Great Sasuke.
 In their first round match Team Michinoku Pro defeated Team Minnesota (1-2-3 Kid, Arik Cannon and Darin Corbin).
 The following day, Team Michinoku Pro defeated Jigsaw, Manami Toyota and Mike Quackenbush to advance to the semifinals of the tournament.
 On April 17, Team Michinoku Pro was eliminated from the tournament in the semifinal stage by F.I.S.T.
 (Chuck Taylor, Icarus and Johnny Gargano).